nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 More generally, RFC 1327 defined specific rules for which lifetimes in a type may dangle during drop and which may not.
-We integrate those rules into our liveness analysis as follows: the MIR instruction `DROP(lvalue)` is not treated like other MIR instructions when it comes to liveness.
-If it were, the value `lvalue` (and all lifetimes found in its type) would be forced to be live.
-Instead, we say that all lifetimes in `lvalue` which **cannot dangle** are live at the point of the drop, but the other lifetimes are not considered live.
+We integrate those rules into our liveness analysis as follows: the MIR instruction `DROP(variable)` is not treated like other MIR instructions when it comes to liveness.
+In a sense, conceptually we run two distinct liveness analysis (in practice, the prototype simply uses two bits per variable):

+1. The first, which we've already seen, indicates when a variable's current value may be **used** in the future.
+This corresponds to "non-drop" uses of the variable in the MIR.
+Whenever a variable is live by this definition, all of the lifetimes in its type are live.
+2. The second, which we are adding now, indicates when a variable's current value may be **dropped** in the future.
+This corresponds to "drop" uses of the variable in the MIR.
+Whenever a variable is live in *this* sense, all of the lifetimes in its type **except those marked as may-dangle** are live.

 Permitting lifetimes to dangle during drop is very important!
 In fact, it is essential to even the most basic non-lexical lifetime examples,